 Kia prevents industrial accidents by providing a safe and pleasant work environment and spreading a safety culture, and improves the health of its and its partners' employees to fulfill its corporate social responsibility.
 We realize safety and health sustainable management by establishing an autonomous safety management system based on the safety and health management system (ISO) with the support of the safety and health leadership of the top management.

-Occupational Illness Frequency Rate(OIFR*)
+Occupational Injury Frequency Rate(OIFR*)

 Preemptive Response to Critical Accident

 Critical Accident Reporting System*